mdub/config_hound/README.md

 ## Reference expansion

-ConfigHound can expand references of the form `<(X.Y.Z)>` in config values, which can help DRY up configuration, e.g.
+ConfigHound can expand references in config values, which can help DRY up configuration.

+There are two options for expansion: references in the form `<(X.Y.Z)>` expand to values defined elsewhere in the config files, e.g.

 ```yaml
 name: myapp